Deon-J-Butler/delete-old-repo/README.md

 # Github Actions:

-This repository contains Github Actions trigger different APIs for various use cases.
+This repository contains Github Actions to trigger different APIs for various use cases.